nixworks/public/news/2009/10/27/index.md

 ##### Grassroots
 ### [ Grassroots occupations of Austrian universities spread to several more in Vienna, Graz and Linz, demanding free education for everyone. ](/news/2009/10/27/grassroots-occupations-of-austrian-universities-spread-to-several-more-in-vienna-graz-and-linz-demanding-free-education-for-everyone.md)
-_Context: Linz, Grassroots, Vienna, Austrian universities, occupations, Graz, education_
+_Context: occupations, education, Graz, Linz, Vienna, Austrian universities, Grassroots_

 ##### Qatar
 ### [ Qatar inaugurates one of the world's largest LNG trains, operated by RasGas. ](/news/2009/10/27/qatar-inaugurates-one-of-the-world-s-largest-lng-trains-operated-by-rasgas.md)